edcarp/shell-genomics-eddie/README.md

 # Shell Genomics lessons

+Note: this is a fork of the Data Carpentry's material, but adapted to run on the University of Edinburgh's Eddie cluster.

 An introduction to the Unix shell for people working with genomics data.
 This lesson is part of the [Data Carpentry Genomics Workshop](http://www.datacarpentry.org/genomics-workshop/).
 Please see http://www.datacarpentry.org/shell-genomics/ for a rendered version of this material.

 ## Contribution